dbactual/thomaspaine/content/pages/resources/was-thomas-paine-an-anarchist.md

 ---
-Title: Was Thomas Paine an anarchist?
+title: Was Thomas Paine an anarchist?
 ---

    No. Although many have tried to make that case (including an